 Thus it was mainly after the Great War that conductors were to be seen posing with the baton.
-For example, Arthur Nikisch, with whom Elgar shared the conducting at the 1913 Leeds Festival, was widely seen in postcards (of which a selection is shown here, fig. 11), though even in a drawing the baton is little in evidence (fig 10).
+For example, Arthur Nikisch, with whom Elgar shared the

 Fig. 10 (above) Arthur Nikisch at Leeds (Yorkshire Evening News, 3 October 1913)